-If you’re looking for a beach with facilities, look no further as Sutmiholjska is equipped with a restaurant, café bar, small shop, and rental agency.
+If you’re looking for a beach with facilities, look no further as Sutmiholjska has a restaurant, café bar, small shop, and rental agency.

 Sutmiholjska is easily accessible by a 2.8 km road from Babino Polje.
 The distance is walkable if the weather is not too hot.
-While no public transport will take you to this beach, you can take the local Pomena-Sobra bus that stops in Babino Polje and grab a taxi or scooter from there.
+There is no public transport to this beach, but you can take the local Pomena-Sobra bus that stops in Babino Polje and grab a taxi or scooter from there.

 Beach type: Concrete plateaus, rocks

 The picturesque Bay of Okuklje is portrayed by piers and moored boats.
 Beautiful little bay on the northern shore of the island, Okuklje is an increasingly popular destination for Mljet tourists in the summer months.
 The bay is also a popular anchorage spot for sailors as a safe haven in case of bad weather on their way to Dubrovnik.
 This relaxed quiet village offers several holiday houses and apartments, a few restaurants and cafes.
 A lot of good swimming spots to enjoy the clear Adriatic sea.

 Not recommended for families with small children and non-swimmers as swimming at Okuklje is not very accessible.
 There are rocky and concrete areas from which stairs lead to the sea.
 Bring everything you need for a beach day as there are no real facilities on the beach just inside the town.

 Filled with cool, turquoise saltwater, these lakes are the perfect place to refresh your mind, body, and soul.